 In fact, though, Hebrew is only one of Israel’s official languages – the other is Arabic – and it has large Russian-speaking and English-speaking populations as well.
 So, for example, materials to be given to patients in clinical trials are often translated into all four languages (Hebrew, Arabic, Russian, English).
 And because Israel is a nation of immigrants, who bring their languages with them, words from other languages also find their way into Hebrew.
 A string of eight consonants, with only one vowel sound, may turn out to be “transporter” or “perspective” and your translator will have to figure that out from the context.

 While an English to Hebrew translation can be tough to master, it comes with enough nuances to keep things interesting.
-You’ll be fascinated to see how everything plays out!
-Contact our legal translation service for professional Hebrew to English certified ediscovery document translations, certified translation of Ketubah, the Jewish marriage contract; English to Hebrew document translations, to retain a competent Hebrew deposition interpreter for an in-person deposition, a Hebrew remote interpreter for a Zoom video deposition, and to hire a Hebrew to English medical interpreter.
+Contact our legal translation service to obtain Hebrew to English certified ediscovery document translations, certified translation of Ketubah, the Jewish marriage contract; English to Hebrew certified document translation services, to retain a competent Hebrew legal deposition interpreter for an in-person deposition, a Hebrew remote interpreter for a Zoom video deposition, and to hire a Hebrew to English medical interpreter.